 How is a research question like a red wheelbarrow?
 No, not because it’s something your older brother promised to give you a ride in only to dump you on a cow patty; rather, it’s that so much depends upon it.
 Everything, in fact.

 Why is your research question so important?
 Because it’s the engine of your project: it drives everything you do, from the sources you search out to the methodology you employ.
-Ultimately, your thesis statement will directly answer your research question, and then the rest of your document will defend this answer.
+Ultimately, your thesis statement (findings) will directly answer your research question; the rest of your document will work to justify this answer.

 In short, your research question is the boss of your paper or thesis.
 Everything you write has to report to that research question, so to speak.
 Everything has to further its aims.
 Everything has to be explicitly relevant to it.
 Everything has to do what it needs done.

 Here are some useful things to ask yourself as you refine your research question: